-The Signal LCC node requires an external power source of between 7.5 and 27 volts DC from the LCC cable.
+The Signal LCC-32H node requires an external power source of between 7.5 and 27 volts DC from the LCC cable and/or from the X3 connector.
+(Note the X3 connector does NOT supply any power to the LCC bus.)

-The LCC Power-Point unit is a convenient way to supply the required power to the Signal LCC and other LCC boards over standard RJ45 cables.
+The LCC Power-Point unit is a convenient way to supply the required power to the Signal LCC-32H and other LCC boards over standard RJ45 cables.